Vegan Chickpea Curry Recipe – Ready in Just 25 Minutes!

-- 1-2 tbsp vegetarian soy sauce (try one tbsp first, add another if required)
+- 1-2 tbsp soy sauce (try one tbsp first, add another if required)

-- 2-3 medium tomatoes/handful cherry tomatoes.
+- 2-3 medium tomato (or handful cherry tomatoes, chopped.
 The sweeter the better ;))

-- Add the rice, water and a pinch of salt and bring to a boil (could also be done the Indian way from our Buddha Bowls).
+- Add the rice, water and a pinch of salt and bring to a boil.
 Keep an eye on the rice – when the water is boiling put a lid on it, reduce the heat to low and cook for another 8-10 mins (or as per packet instructions).½ cup basmati rice, 1 cup water, 2 pinch salt

 - While this is happening chop the onions, garlic, basil and juice the lime.2 onions, 3 clove garlic, 1 cup basil, fresh, ½ lime

 - Put the oil and onions into a large pan and cook on a low-medium heat until the onions start to soften and turn clear, about 5 minutes.
-Add the garlic for a further 1 minute.
+Add the garlic for a further 1 minute.1 tbsp olive oil

-- Throw in the chickpeas (and chopped green veg if you’re using it) and soy sauce, and cook on a medium heat for around 5 minutes, bringing the curry to a boil.
-If it starts to burn, reduce heat immediately.
+- Throw in the drained and rinsed chickpeas (and chopped green veg if you’re using it) and soy sauce, and cook on a medium heat for around 5 minutes, bringing the curry to a boil.
+If it starts to burn, reduce heat immediately.1 can chickpeas

 - The rice should be done by now too – fork it through to make it fluffy.